Asymptotic domino statistics in the Aztec diamond: Discrete setting

-When $k>0$, the integrand in (\ref{lem:integral:statement}) is analytic at $z=0$ and so the left-hand-side of (\ref{lem:integral:statement}) is zero.
-When $k<0$, we can move the contour to a small circle around $-(a+1/a)$ and use the fact that the integrand is analytic inside. \end{proof}
+When $k>0$, the integrand in (\ref{lemintegralstatement}) is analytic at $z=0$ and so the left-hand side of (\ref {lemintegralstatement}) is zero.
+When $k<0$, we can move the contour to a small circle around $-(a+1/a)$ and use the fact that the integrand is analytic inside. \end{pf}